frostoven/Cosmosis-Blender-Add-On/CONTRIBUTING.md

 ## General

 We don't have many rules here.
-Just ensure you have a proper IDE setup, and ensure you follow PEP 8 rules (any good IDE will warn you if PEP 8 rules are not being followed).
+Just ensure you have a proper IDE setup, and that you at least try you follow PEP 8 rules (any good IDE will warn you if PEP 8 rules are not being followed).
+If following these rules hurt maintainability or functionality, ignore the warning when you're absolutely sure.

 ## Basic IDE auto-completion
 _Note: the below instructions are for IntelliJ, though they may help you figure